hcilab/hcilab.github.io/README.md

 `bundle update github-pages`
 `bundle install`

 If an error appears, run `gem install nokogiri` then the two lines above.
+This should already work with the above, but just in case.

+Additionally, due to using Ruby 3 and some of these "gems", in order to build and serve it locally, we had to add webrick to the gemfile.
+Do not remove this.

 To locally serve and test:
 `bundle exec jekyll serve`